YauhenBichel/Kubernetes-Learning/Deployments.md

+We saw that when a pod dies, either because we manually kill it or because something unexpected happens, Kubernetes will not automatically reschedule it.

+That’s one of the reasons why we will almost never run pods directly.
+We will almost always want to manage pods with another Kubernetes resource called Deployment.
+Other than making sure our pods are rescheduled when they die, deployments will also help us with several other things:
+- We can use deployments to scale our applications by increasing or decreasing the number of replicas we have running.
+So far, we have only run one replica of our application.
+- Deployments can handle the rollout of new versions of our application, so we can go from v1 to v2 without any downtime.
+- They also allow us to easily rollback bad releases, as well as preventing bad releases from going through altogether (in some cases).

 At a high level, you start with the application code.
 That gets packaged as a container and wrapped in a Pod so it can run on Kubernetes.
 However, Pods don’t self-heal; they don’t scale, and they don’t allow for easy updates or rollbacks.
 Deployments do all of these.
 As a result, you’ll almost always deploy Pods via a Deployment controller.